-Recently, the Town of Amherst applied and received a forestry grant from the NYS Department of Environmental Conservation (“DEC”).
+In 2020 and 2021 the Town of Amherst applied and received two rounds of grant funding from the NYS Department of Environmental Conservation (“DEC”).
 In Round 14 the Town received $61,000 and in Round 15 the Town received $75,000.
 The Town does not have a complete inventory placing the Town of Amherst in a position of reduced capacity to fully develop, capitalize upon, and utilize its street tree and park tree population as an influential tool in the creation and provision of aesthetic and environmental benefits.
 A comprehensive tree inventory is a powerful and indispensable urban forest management tool that guides the development of a sustainable, diverse, and healthy street tree population.
 The data collected will be used to analyze the species, size, and health compositions of the Town’s existing street tree population.

-This grant opportunity will allow the Town of Amherst to complete:
+This grant opportunity will allow the Town of Amherst to start the process:

 The Town will complete a comprehensive street tree inventory that includes trees and planting spaces on town right of ways and property.
 The Highway Department is currently updating the database as they progress with day to day tree/forestry work.
 The database has existing tree locations and potential tree locations geographically located.
 County and State roads will not be part of this project.

-The Community Forestry Management Plan (“CFMP”), will be based on tree inventory data to address environmental issues.
-This “CFMP” will provide a record and understanding of what currently exists while managing the future goals of the community.
+The Community Tree Management Plan, will be based on tree inventory data to address environmental issues.
+This plan will provide a record and understanding of what currently exists while managing the future goals of the community.
 The Town in the process of drafting a Community Forestry Management Plan to present to the future Tree Board.
 The draft plan elaborates on the forestry principles addresses in the Town’s Comprehensive Plan in sections 4-10 and 4-11.
 The forestry plan will address the following topics:

-- The development of budgets and work plans, including timelines and tasks, to meet that vision.
+- The development of budgets and work plans, including timelines and tasks, to meet that vision and industry standards.

 - Storm preparedness and response planning.